dotHTM/bash_hacks/Readme.md

 ## License

-BSD like, to be determined later.
+MIT like, to be determined later.

 No Warranty, accept at your own risk